wofr06/lesspipe/README.md

 ### 5.3 Colored listing of tar file contents
 If the executable `archive_color` is installed, then the listing of tar file contents is colored in a similar fashion as directory contents.

-### 5.4 Colored listing of log file contents
-The contents of log files gets colored, if the helper program `ccze` is installed.
-If the file name does not have the .log suffix, recognition as a log file can be forced by appending :.log to the file name.

 ## 6. Calling less from standard input